btseytlin/any2json/notes.md

 Trying to, but with so vllm smollm benchmarking didnt run on runpod

+Upd: it was vram error, maybe need to decrease number of concurrent requests

 ### Train with augs

 Smollm: https://wandb.ai/btseytlin/any2json/runs/31cjr161/overview
 Gemma: https://wandb.ai/btseytlin/any2json/runs/gbghsh7d?nw=nwuserbtseytlin

+Done.
+Lets run the benchmarks for smollm.